test-wc/test-wc/README.md

 - `{component-name}.stories.ts` component's stories for Storybook documentation
 - `{component-name}.test.ts` component's tests

+We provide some utility classes for our components:

+- `TrackFocus` (`src/utils/track-focus.ts`): an utility class to track focus inside a custom element
+- `BaseComponent` (`src/base-component/base-component.ts`): base class for a custom element containing common properties and utilities

 ### SASS styling

 Styling web components can be tricky because shadow DOM provides a strong encapsulation of the styles.
 Despite some styles can pierce shadow DOM ([Styles Piercing Shadow DOM](https://open-wc.org/guides/knowledge/styling/styles-piercing-shadow-dom/)) we need to rethink the whole CSS using `Custom CSS properties`.

 ## Motivation